Zurab1K/Finance-Tracker/README.md

 3. **Optimize Allocation**: Use the risk slider to find optimal asset allocation
 4. **Check Predictions**: Review AI forecasts for informed decision-making

-## 🔧 Customization

-### Theme Configuration
-The app uses a custom design system defined in:
-- `src/index.css` - CSS variables and global styles
-- `tailwind.config.ts` - Tailwind configuration

-### Adding New Components
-Follow the established patterns in the `components/` directory.
-Use the design system tokens for consistent styling.

 ## 📋 Future Enhancements

 - [ ] User authentication system